 Additional information concerning these and other factors can be found in Whirlpool Corporation’s filings with the Securities and Exchange Commission, including the most recent annual report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K.

-The graph below depicts the yearly dollar change in the cumulative total stockholder return on our common stock with the cumulative total return of Standard & Poor’s [S&P] Composite 500 Stock Index and the cumulative total return of the S&P 500 Household Durables Index for the last five fiscal years.* The graph assumes $100 was invested on December 31, 2010, in Whirlpool Corporation common stock, the S&P 500 and the S&P Household Durables Index.
+The graph below compares the yearly dollar change in the cumulative total stockholder return on our common stock against the cumulative total return of Standard & Poor’s [S&P] Composite 500 Stock Index and the cumulative total return of the S&P 500 Household Durables Index for the last five fiscal years.* The graph assumes $100 was invested on December 31, 2011, in Whirlpool Corporation common stock, the S&P 500 and the S&P Household Durables Index.

 Cumulative total return is measured by dividing the sum of [a] the cumulative amount of the dividends for the measurement period, assuming dividend reinvestment, and [b] the difference between share price at the end and at the beginning of the measurement period by the share price at the beginning of the measurement period.

 |Annual Return Percentage|

 |Company/Index||Dec.
 '15||Dec.
 '16|